Amandalor97/deep-learning-challenge/README.md

 # COMPILING, TRAINING, AND EVALUATING THE MODEL

-<ins>- How many neurons, layers, and activation functions did you select for your neural network model, and why?<ins>
+<ins>- How many neurons, layers, and activation functions did you select for your neural network model, and why? & What steps did you take in your attempts to increase model performance? <ins>

-<ins>- What steps did you take in your attempts to increase model performance?<ins>
+What steps did you take in your attempts to increase model performance?

 ![LAYERS](https://github.com/user-attachments/assets/4f9962ec-c196-4a36-9d9d-c06789c99e29)